-- The role of a coach and common coaching challenges.
+- Role of a coach and common coaching challenges.

-- The fundamentals of praise and using praise as a motivator.
+- Fundamentals of praise and how to use praise as a motivator.

 - The role of feedback in correcting performance.

-- The development and use of the SAFE coaching model.
+- Development and use of the SAFE coaching model.

 - Measuring the success of coaching initiatives.